GoogleCloudPlatform/wordpress-docker/README.md

 ### <a name="run-with-persistent-data-volumes-kubernetes"></a>Run with persistent data volumes

-We can store data on persistent volumes for both MySQL and Wordpress.
+We can store data on persistent volumes for both MySQL and WordPress.
 This way the installation remains intact across restarts.

 Copy the following content to `pod.yaml` file, and run `kubectl create -f pod.yaml`.